Share This Craft

-Before we jump into this craft, I want to say “Thanks!” to Kristi for submitting this recipe.
-I tested the recipe and can now say it’s elf-approved.
-(Have a craft or blog idea you want to share?
+Before we jump into this craft, we want to say “Thanks!” to Kristi for submitting the recipe used in this article.
+We tested the recipe and can now say it’s elf-approved.
+(Have a craft idea you want to share?
 Contact us here.)

 These dough ornaments are easy to make and fun for the whole family.
-For our American readers, this would be a simple and festive project to do while the whole family is together for Thanksgiving.
 You can imprint anything you like in the dough: each family members’ fingerprint and the year, handprint, paw print, or anything with texture (bumpy glass, lace, beads, pine needles, stamps, etc.).

 Supplies & Tools:

 - 3 cups flour*, plus more for kneading